 The strong core of an RTA (ready to assemble) wood foundation when compared to a box spring is clear.
 Especially when made from the right kind of wood, RTA foundations will provide better support for you than a box spring ever could… even if it wanted to!

-If you’re looking for a minimalist bedroom, these foundations are great because they’re an ultra low profile option.
-This also means there’s less moving parts than box springs and other alternatives, so you’ll feel a more consistent support and the likelihood of damage (ie. future need for replacement) will significantly decrease.
+If you’re looking for a minimalist bedroom, these foundations are great because they’re offered in an ultra-low profile option.
+This also means there’s fewer moving parts than box springs and other alternatives, so you’ll feel a more consistent support and lessen the likelihood of damage (i.e. future need for replacement) which will significantly decrease the potential need for a replacement.

 As long as they’re made from high quality materials, foundations made from wood also last longer!